 Tie the lavender into small bunches and hang upside down to dry (you can use an herb dryer).
 Another way to dry is to strip the lavender flowers from the stems and dry them on screens.

-Lavender flowers have been used for calming, soothing and supporting restful sleep for thousands of years.
+Lavender flowers have been used for their calming and soothing scent for thousands of years.
 Lavender is known to help relax the body and improve your mood.
-Try infusing lavender into a tea, soak in a bath of lavender or make a healing salve to relax your body after a long day.
+Try infusing lavender into a tea, soak in a bath of lavender or make a lavender salve to relax your body after a long day.

-Lavender can also be used for soothing irritated skin and cooling skin after sun exposure.
+Lavender can also be used in products for moisturizing dry skin (like body butter).
 While Lavender Essential oil is more commonly used for this, you can use fresh or dried lavender right out of your garden in a soothing compress.
 A compress is a cloth that has been soaked in an infusion.

 Use lavender around the home for a fresh, clean and relaxing fragrance.
 Fresh and dried flowers can be used to create fragrance sachets for your dresser and closet that leave your clothing smelling wonderful.
 They also keep moths from eating holes in your clothing.
 These sachets can be used anywhere around the home for a light floral air freshener.